 The Main view, located to the right of the Project view, has two components:

 The Main view can be split both horizontally and vertically so that you can see multiple project items at once.
-For more information on splitting views, please see the section titled “Splitting Views.”
+For more information, please see the section titled “Splitting Views.”

 Much like a web browser, the navigation bar lets you switch between recently viewed pages.
-It also controls whether the content of the view is displayed using the Text view, the Outline view, or the Storyboard view. ￼
+It also controls whether the view’s content is displayed using the Text view, the Outline view, or the Storyboard view.

 The navigation bar contains the following buttons: